medengessia/design_object_competition/README.md

 ../src>javac ./competition/*.java -d ../classes
 ```

-Our codes are now available in the folder classes
+The code is now available in the folder classes

 #### Run our mains